Ajafarnezhad/portfolio/README.md

 Voice Command App: A Python script that uses speech recognition to process voice commands (e.g., open Google Chrome) in Persian or other languages.
 Includes CLI and cross-platform support.
 [Read more](Simple-Projects/voice-command-app/README.md)

+Speech-to-Text-to-Speech Translator: A Python script that converts spoken input to text, translates it, and speaks the translation.
+Features CLI, history tracking, and cross-platform support.
+[Read more](Simple-Projects/speech-translator/README.md)

 Weather App: A Python script that fetches and displays current weather for any city using the OpenWeatherMap API.
 [Read more](Simple-Projects/weather-app/README.md)

 Rock, Paper, Scissors: A Python game where you play Rock, Paper, Scissors against the computer with a customizable winning score.
 [Read more](Simple-Projects/rock-paper-scissors/README.md)